“Reproduction is the process of producing offsprings that are biologically or genetically similar to the parent organism.”

-In its literal meaning, Reproduction means to reproduce.
+Reproduction means to reproduce.
 It is a biological process by which an organism reproduces an offspring who is biologically similar to the organism.
 Reproduction enables and ensures the continuity of species, generation after generation.
 It is the main feature of life on earth.

 Types of Reproduction